 Welcome to our online media channel - EddyVision

-Things we believe will inform, educate and provide technical insights - limited only by Eddy's imagination and creativity.
-A wide variety of content in the form of interviews, animations, presentations, webinars and everything in between!
+This is our world famous collection of short videos aimed at informing, educating, providing technical insights and sometimes just entertaining - limited only by Eddy's imagination and creativity.
+A wide variety of content in the form of interviews, animations, presentations, webinar clips and everything in between!

 Please get in touch via firstname.lastname@example.org

 Safety was critical in this dynamic situation and tracking progress from a safe distance was challenging.
 There was, however, one small area with the minimum space we needed to get the drone in and provide the first eyes on what was happening under there, with no risk to anyone involved.

 This week we re-cycle, re-use and re-emphasise the emission saving benefits of rejuvenating a Rapid Gravity Filter, in situ, without replacing the media.

 Calculations on work completed at one particular Scottish Water Treatment Plant highlighted that we saved around 1.5 tonnes of carbon emissions on each filter bed as we improved the filter bed performance without replacing the media.

 This Service Reservoir is one of two cells side by side with a shared wall between them.
 The confined space drone was inspecting the empty cell while the other cell, through the wall, was full and in service.

 When we put the thermal imagery overlay on two different ingress points, we found that the water coming in presented as different temperatures.
 This suggests the source of each is different.